Introduction

 Update Management:

-Maintain internal documentation of what triggered each update.
-This creates a valuable audit trail and helps you understand the evolution of your privacy practices.
+Still, establish a review schedule.
+Set a reminder to review your legal documents quarterly, or whenever your business practices change significantly.
 If you’re making significant changes, consider communicating them to users via email or an on-site notification, demonstrating transparency and building trust.

 Testing Your Implementation